trogers1/TwigEducation_ArrayCodeTest/README.md

 $ ./groupArrayItems.js "[1,2,3,4]" 1
 ```

-> Make sure that `node` is available in your PATH to execute files.
+> Make sure that `node` is available in your PATH to execute files in this way.
+Alternatively, you could use `node ./groupArrayItems.js "[1,2,3,4]" 1`